Take 6-Week Online Courses for Your Degree

 How Much Do 6-Week Online Courses Cost?

 The total cost of tuition and fees for a six-week online course depends on the program you enroll in.
-However, the typical cost of the above courses ranges from $100 to $400 per credit hour.
-Most colleges and universities charge by credit hour.
+Most colleges and universities charge by credit hour with typical cost of the above courses ranging from $100 to $400 per credit hour.

 Accreditation for Accelerated 6-Week Online Courses